caseypaquola/CortPro/docs/pages/installation.rst

    - See official installation instructions: `<https://docs.sylabs.io/guides/3.0/user-guide/installation.html>`_.

 2. **FreeSurfer**
-   - Required for cortical surface reconstruction.
+   - Required for cortical surface reconstruction and alignment procedures.
    - A valid ``license.txt`` must be present in your FreeSurfer directory.
    - Download FreeSurfer: `<https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall>`_.

 3. **Singularity images**
-   - Required container: ``micapipe-v0.2.3.simg``
+   - Required container: ``cortpro.sif``  (see how to download below)
    - Optional container: ``fastsurfer_gpu.sif`` (for when FreeSurfer outputs are missing).

 -------------------------------------------------------------------------------